Affiliate links on SoundGuys may earn us a commission. Learn more.

 It feels strange to heap praise on a set of $500 headphones that can’t go anywhere but by the computer, but electrostatic headphones are one of the very few objectively-noticeable improvements that anyone can make to their personal listening setups.
 The tradeoff of absolutely zero portability is paid back in sound quality, and comfort.

 While it’s not exactly a “perfect” set of headphones, the truth of the matter is that it doesn’t need to be.
-The measurements we got were mostly-flat, save for a tailoff at the low end and a bump in the mids that help out vocals and strings a bit.
-Beyond that, this is one of those responses tailor-made for people looking for a mostly-flat response but a little tasteful alterations here and there that can be easily equalized away to fit your desires.
+It’s tailor-made for people looking for a mostly-flat response but a little tasteful alterations here and there that can be easily equalized away to fit your desires.

-There are a few other benefits to the driver design that can’t be shown on a graph (without much more significant investment on our part, anyway) like increased clarity, fairly short decay, and the massive earcups can encircle your entire ear.
+There are a few other benefits to the driver design like increased clarity, fairly short decay, and the massive earcups can encircle your entire ear.
 This allows for the planar waves to hit your ear much like they would in real life, so it’s easier to let your mind think the sound is coming from outside the headphones.

 Should you buy the Massdrop x Koss ESP/95X?